Please read the genre-specific guidelines before submitting to Lunch Ticket.

 GENERAL SUBMISSION INFORMATION

-- The submission window for Amuse Bouche is August 1st to August 31st.
+- The submission window for Amuse-Bouche is January 15th to April 15th.

 - Our submission window for Visual Art is rolling.
 We review VA submissions all year.